reqnroll/Reqnroll.Rider/doc/how-it-works.md

 This test explorer find matching tests from the test repository for each Scenario and Feature.
 This is what is behind the `Run unit test` icon in the gutter.

+## Analytics

+The AppInsights REST api is used to collect anonymous usage data similarly to SpecFlow.
+The official AppInsights SDK collects and sends more data than what we need so we are controlling what data do we send.

+The users can opt out by setting the `SPECFLOW_TELEMETRY_ENABLED` environment variable to `0`

+The users are identified by the SpecFlowUserId stored in the `SpecFlow\.userid` in the `SpecialFolder.ApplicationData`

+The main parts of the Rider specific implementation:

+- `AnalyticsTransmitter` this class is responsible to collect the generic information included in every event
+- `SolutionTracker` this class is responsible to check if the opened solution contains a reference to SpecFlow and fire the solution loaded event
+- `PluginTracker` is created for each Shell instance and fires the extension loaded/installed events

+### Setting the InstrumentationKey

+The Rider project includes the `AppInsightsConfiguration.template.cs` which is ignored from the build.
+During the build an `AppInsightsConfiguration.cs` file is generated with the InstrumentationKey provided by MSBuild.

+For development a testing key is present in the csproj file.

+For production deployments the key can be overwritten using the environment variable `APPINSIGHTSINSTRUMENTATIONKEY`
+The `compileDotNet` task is configured in the `build.grade` to take this parameter and pass in to MSBuild.

 ## Tips

 - When running rider (using gradle `:runIde`) You can attach the process `dotnet exec --runtimeconfig` to debug the extensions and explore rider code.